burnettemk/guided-workflow/README.md

-# guided-workflow
+# guided-workflow [Done]

-my own personal system for focus and productivity
+My own personal system for focus and productivity

 The main purpose of the system is to increase focus while I work on various projects or other artistic endeavors.

+[Edit]: I have been able to meet most of my projects goals, and the project has been sucessfully setup to use just the terminal and not any sort of GUI.
+You can open any workspace and create new ones but need to close them manually.
+For now, I'm not going to continue to work on this project since I feel like it has lost it's interest.
+I could come back to work on it some more in the future.

 ## The program life cycle